csstransky/task-tracker-spa/README.md

-# Task Tracker
+# Task Tracker Single Page Application
-Uses Elixir and Ecto (with PostgreSQL) to assign, create, and delete users and tasks to a local database, all in an integrated web format.
+Uses React with Redux (with PostgreSQL) to create users and tasks to a local database, all in an integrated web format.
 The UI is mainly comprised of Bootstrap.

 ## Demo

-Use the task tracker here: [hw07.cstransky.me](http://hw07.cstransky.me).
+Use the task tracker here: [hw09.cstransky.me](http://hw09.cstransky.me).

 ### Phoenix Local Deployment
 To start your Phoenix server: